Franklin Boulevard Transformation

 Franklin Boulevard, with its wide lanes, can be an unsafe and uncomfortable street.
 For people who walk, bike, or ride the bus, Franklin Boulevard can be a significant barrier to getting from place to place.
 Because of that, fewer people choose to walk or bike to make connections between the University of Oregon, surrounding neighborhoods and Willamette River trails to the north, hindering the City of Eugene’s long-term efforts to reach climate reduction goals.
 The project will also encourage new ways for businesses and neighborhoods near Franklin Boulevard to redevelop the boulevard into a more comfortable connector of places, rather than a divider.

-The project planning and design phase is anticipated to take place January through November 2019.
+The project planning and design phase is anticipated to take place January 2019 through June 2020.

 Design Discovery Workshop:

-January 28th - 31st, 2019
+January 28 - 31, 2019

-|A four-day workshop where the City will gather community feedback and incorporate it into an initial design concept for a transformed Franklin Boulevard.|
+|A four-day workshop where the City gathered community feedback and incorporated it into initial design concepts for a transformed Franklin Boulevard.|

 Project Alternatives Evaluation and Screening: